axelarnetwork/axelar-contract-deployments/evm/README.md

 - **Epoch**: 6 hours (hardcoded).
 Flow counters reset at the start of each epoch.
 - **Net Flow**: `|flowOut - flowIn|` - bidirectional transfers offset each other
 - **Flow Limit**: Maximum allowed net flow per epoch.
 Setting `flowLimit = 0` disables rate limiting.
+- **Per-chain, per-token**: Each TokenManager on each chain has independent flow limits
+- **NOT per-chain-pair**: destination chains or source chains interacting with a specific chain share same flow limit for a given token
+- Flow limits protect against exploits by capping potential losses per epoch

 #### Example Flow Tracking